firstlookmedia/flock-agent/README.md

 - Users install Flock Agent using [Homebrew](https://brew.sh/).
 - Flock Agent installs its own dependencies (like [osquery](https://osquery.io/)) using Homebrew, and also automatically keeps your Homebrew packages up-to-date.
-- Flock Agent includes a number of "twigs", types of data that the agent collects and sends to the server, that focus on security-related information such as what versions of what software is installed, and what processes launch automatically.
+- Flock Agent includes "twigs", osquery SQL queries that get run at regular intervals and send the results to the server.
+(You know, because birds collect twigs and bring them back to their server.)
+The twigs focus on security-related information, such as what versions of what software is installed, and what processes launch automatically.
 You can [see all included twigs here](./flock_agent/twigs.py).
 - Before Flock Agent shares any data with the server, users must opt-in.
 Or, they can choose to always automatically opt-in to sending data, but the choice is with the user.
 Users can view exactly what data is collected for each twig before deciding to opt-in.

 After launching Flock Agent for the first time, you need to register it with a Flock server, which just requires knowing the gateway URL of the server.